codezoners-2/Python/02_strings/assignments/excuseGenerator/README.md

 # Excuse Generator

 Use the excuseTemplate.txt file as a template to fill in various bit of data from the data.txt file.
-Steps:
+Open the *myCode.py* file and follow these steps:

 1. manually edit the excuseTemplate.txt file to put the right markers ({0} or {keyword}) to use with the format() method
 2. read the excuse template file:
   * write a function called `readTemplate(filename)`
-  * write a doctest (FIRST!) passing the string "testRead.txt" to the function and testing against a printout of
+  * write a doctest **first**, passing the string "testRead.txt" to the function and testing against a printout of
   ```
   one
   two